rkimballn1/aeon-original-mirror/doc/source/augmentation_plugins.rst

 User Guide
 ----------

-To compile aeon with python plugin support, add cmake flag `-DPYTHON_PLUGIN=ON`.
+To compile aeon with python plugin support, add cmake flag ``-DPYTHON_PLUGIN=ON``.
-Plugins were developed forOpenCV in version 2.4.9.1  and python 2.7.
+Plugins were developed for OpenCV in version 2.4.9.1  and python 2.7.
 Different versions installed might cause errors.
-Also python `yaml` package is required for a single unit test to pass, as it provides better json parser.
+Also python ``yaml`` package is required for a single unit test to pass, as it provides better json parser.

-To use python augmentation plugins, you need to specify `PYTHONPATH` enviroment variable:
+To use python augmentation plugins, you need to specify ``PYTHONPATH`` environment variable:

 .. code-block:: bash